ktomoma/DCC_Turnout_Control_for_KATO_Unitrak/README.md

 Type 1.
 Using a charing and discharging current for a capacitor

-This type uses a momentary DC current that is generated when charging a capacitor and discharging it.

-Digital Out in Arduino with HIGH/LOW control the relay module to switch the circuit to the capacitor.
-The DC current is generated when the pinout is changed from HIGH to LOW, from LOW to HIGH.

 Type 2.
 Motor Driver IC TA7219P

 Type 3.
 Using relays